-Strategic objectives for 2015-16
+Strategic objectives for 2017-18

 In December, Board of Trustee members met in small groups with faculty and staff to identify strategic priorities.
-During January and February, staff collegewide submitted proposals for initiatives to support these priorities.
-The proposal presentations were streamed live to all college employees.
+During the month of March, staff collegewide submit proposals for initiatives to support these priorities.
+The proposal presentations are streamed live to all college employees.